From Abracadabra to Zombies | View All

 evolutionary biology, that latter discipline’s foundation is mightily

 Finally, I find Darwinism much more relevant for moral progress than any sacred text.
 Evolutionary biology teaches us that we are a species that has survived and flourished in part because of our social nature and because of our complex emotional system, which includes the ability to sympathize and empathize with other members of our own species and with creatures like us.
 Evolution favors cooperation and a natural sense of fairness.
-Not only do we not need religion for morality, we are better off with a natural morality based on something like utility than with some inane list of toevah practices like one finds in various places of the Hebrew scriptures.
-Any human being that tells you that we can’t live by man’s rules and must live only by God’s rules is a dangerous person.
-By God’s rules he can only mean the rules of his religion’s sacred books, which are most likely thousands of years old and have nothing of moral interest in them that we could not figure out ourselves—do we really need the Torah to tell us that it is wrong to commit murder?
-Like Eliza Gilkyson, I can't take seriously as moral guides those who proclaim they are homophobes waiting for the rapture.
+Not only do we not need religion for morality, we are better off with a natural morality based on something like utility than with some inane list of toevah practices (abominations) like one finds in various places of the Hebrew scriptures.
+Any human being who tells you that we can’t live by man’s rules and must live only by some god’s rules is a dangerous person.
+By god’s rules he can only mean the rules of his religion’s sacred books, which are most likely thousands of years old and have nothing of moral interest in them that we could not figure out ourselves—do we really need the Torah to tell us that it is wrong to commit murder?
 The Bible isn’t going to guide you on issues like abortion, capital punishment, proper treatment of children or your fellow man and woman, or cheating on your SATs.
 Any moral code that systematically denies people a chance at happiness solely on the grounds that some desert tribe thousands of years ago considered a practice taboo isn't worthy of our respect.
 Anything you and I need to figure out we can do so using our feelings and our brains.
 When we disagree, the last thing we should do is call in some guy who thinks it’s immoral to eat pork or to trim his fingernails or beard because his ancestors thousands of years ago thought so.

 Note: The data regarding scientific literacy is from a paper by Jon D. Miller that was presented to the 2007 annual meeting of the American Association for the Advancement of Science (February 16, 2007, San Francisco, California).
 Professor Miller's paper includes a discussion of the methodology used to measure scientific literacy.
 He was kind enough to send me a copy and inform me that the paper is being prepared for publication.